cheminfo/eln-docs/docs/45_other_analysis/crystal_structures/README.md

 ## Net topology for periodic materials

 The topology of crystal structures can be described in terms of a net.
 In this periodic graph, the atoms are usually the vertices and the bonds are the edges.
 In case of metal-organic framework, one instead often uses the nodes as the vertices and the linkers as the edges.
-We use a custom webservice to compute the RSCR code.
+We use a custom webservice to compute the RCSR code.

 The computed topology code will be stored in the database and shows up in the sample table on the top left.